endojs/Jessie/README.md

 All the SES whitelisted globals are safe to provide to TinySES code.
-However, we omit some of these from the definition of TinySES, like `RegExp` and `Date`, to reduce the effort needed to implement a standalone TinySES on a non-JavaScript host.
-Thus, we prohibit TinySES code from naming these freely.
-However, when TinySES is linked with SES, the SES code can always pass these in, enabling the TinySES code to use them.
+However, we omit some of these from the definition of TinySES, like `RegExp` and `Date`, to reduce the effort needed to implement a standalone Jessie on a non-JavaScript host.

 ### No Top-level Mutability